Senegal opposition leader released as new clashes erupt

 Karim Wade, the son of the president Sall defeated in 2012, was once widely seen as the heir apparent before he was charged with corruption the following year.
 He ultimately spent three years in jail before going into exile abroad in Qatar.
 Former Dakar Mayor Khalifa Sall, seen as a top contender at one point for the 2019 election, was arrested in 2017 on corruption charges and later pardoned after the vote took place.

-The leaders of Senegal's influential Muslim brotherhoods on Sunday urged protesters to show restraint in the days ahead.
+The leaders of Senegal's influential Muslim brotherhoods have urged protesters to show restraint in the days ahead.

 “Every Senegalese has the right to express themselves on the situation in the country, but with respect for institutions and without the destruction of public or private property," said Serigne Mansour Sy.
 “We call for peace and serenity.”